shuyashou/covid19_mortality_machine_learning_project/README.md

 ### Completed Deliverables
 1. "Must complete #1": Development of a data preprocessing pipeline tailored to the CDC COVID-19 dataset.
+    - Within the "Data Cleaning and Preprocessing" section of final_report.ipynb
-2. "Must complete #2": Implementation and evaluation of logistic regression, Random Forest, SVM, XGBoost, and AdaBoost models in predicting COVID-19 outcomes.
+3. "Must complete #2": Implementation and evaluation of logistic regression, Random Forest, SVM, XGBoost, and AdaBoost models in predicting COVID-19 outcomes.
-3. "Must complete #3": Analysis of our various models, and their results in identifying the key contributors to mortality due to Covid-19.
+4. "Must complete #3": Analysis of our various models, and their results in identifying the key contributors to mortality due to Covid-19.
-4. "Expect to accomplish": Creation of a user-friendly interface for real-time prediction of COVID-19 outcomes based on patient data.
+5. "Expect to accomplish": Creation of a user-friendly interface for real-time prediction of COVID-19 outcomes based on patient data.
 This user-friendly interface could be accessible via website.
-5. "Expect to accomplish #1": Explore techniques such as SHAP (SHapley Additive exPlanations) values, partial dependence plots, and permutation importance to gain deeper understanding of feature contributions.
+6. "Expect to accomplish #1": Explore techniques such as SHAP (SHapley Additive exPlanations) values, partial dependence plots, and permutation importance to gain deeper understanding of feature contributions.
-6. "Expect to accomplish #3": Creation of a user-friendly interface for real-time prediction of COVID-19 outcomes based on patient data.
+7. "Expect to accomplish #3": Creation of a user-friendly interface for real-time prediction of COVID-19 outcomes based on patient data.
 This user-friendly interface could be accessible via website.

 ### Additional Deliverables